linebender/runebender/README.md

 ## Building

-You need to have `libcairo` installed.
+On macOS, you need to have `libcairo` installed.

 ### Mac